-Do You Need a Backpacking Chair?
+Do I Need a Backpacking Chair?

 Types of Chairs

 The taco-style chairs are perhaps easily recognized as variations of the classic Crazy Creek Original Chair.
-These products have a straightforward design: a folding, L-shaped piece of fabric with internal support beams in which you to lean back and use your oppositional forces to create a backrest.
-Taco style chairs sit directly on the ground and are generally light, require no setup, and are especially great for concerts where seats off the ground are not allowed.
-These chairs require some level of muscle engagement to use and are therefore not as stable as chairs with legs.
+These products have a straightforward design: a folding, L-shaped piece of fabric with internal closed-cell foam and support beams.
+You lean back and use the oppositional force of your legs and back to create a seat.
+Taco-style chairs sit directly on the ground and are generally light, virtually indestructible, and are great for quickly grabbing off your pack and plopping down as they require no setup.
+Don't get too relaxed though, these chairs require some level of muscle engagement to use and aren't the easiest things to get out of.

 Uses and Versatility